Nine of Cups

 Reading the Card

-The upright Nine of Cups signifies the need for satisfaction and self-congratulation after completing a major task or goal that you wished for, and this is something the card predicts for you soon.
-But this success was not something granted as a wish – it was something you worked for and now deserve.
+The Upright Nine of Cups signifies the need for satisfaction and self-congratulation after completing a major task or goal.
+The card predicts this success arriving soon.
+This success was not granted as a wish; it was something you worked for and now deserve.

-You have done and completed something significant, and like the woman on the card, Apollonia Senmothis, you should take a few moments to metaphorically sit on a golden throne in a golden room and bask in the shine of what you have just built for yourself, your family and your future!
+You have completed something significant.
+Like Apollonia Senmothis, take a few moments to metaphorically sit on a golden throne in a golden room.
+Bask in the shine of what you built for yourself, your family, and your future.

-The reversed Nine of Cups foretells the same as the upright card; the completion of something significant that you wished for and worked hard towards except this time you will not feel the same emotional joys of success and completion.
+The Reversed Nine of Cups foretells the same outcome as the Upright card: the completion of something significant you worked hard to achieve.
+Except this time, you will not feel the emotional joy of success.

-This will be a tough call, but tough knocks are the best teacher.
-Learn from it.
-You now have a better idea of the real you and what the real you wants.
-Think of this as a compass.
-You have a new direction or passion to follow or a time to make changes.
+You now possess a clearer idea of your true Self and what that Self desires.
+Treat this realization as a compass.
+You have a new direction or passion to follow, marking the exact time to make changes.

 Card Design Process

-The research also revealed the names of some ordinary people who are not historically famous but have vastly increased our knowledge of ancient people, including Apollonia Senmothis.
+This research also revealed the names of ordinary people who lack historical fame but have vastly increased our knowledge of antiquity, including Apollonia Senmothis.

 Final Words

-The Nine of Cups predicts something you have been working towards will work out just as you would have wished.
-The card does not really concentrate on this success, but how you see it emotionally.
+The Nine of Cups predicts that a goal you worked toward will succeed exactly as you wished.
+The card concentrates not on the success itself, but on how you process it emotionally.

-For something that works out well and leaves you emotionally satisfied, the card points to the importance of realizing your success before moving on.
-Success feeds happiness, but sometimes we rush to the next task without soaking it in!
+When something works out well and leaves you emotionally satisfied, the card stresses the importance of recognizing your success before moving on.
+Success feeds happiness, but we frequently rush to the next task without soaking it in.

-Some goals feel hollow once attained, and this is denoted by the reverse card.
+Some goals feel hollow once met, as denoted by the reverse card.
 This is not necessarily bad news, as the card is a messenger before the event, giving you time to consider the real goal and change direction towards it.